Heart and Soul (Kathy Troccoli album)

 Heart and Soul is the second full-length studio album by singer-songwriter Kathy Troccoli.
 This album received a Grammy nomination in 1984, and contains songs written by Michael W. Smith.
-It featured music popular with CCM, as well as synthpop friendly songs, "I Belong to You", "Holy Holy", and "Hearts of Fire".
+It featured music popular with CCM, as well as synthpop friendly songs, "I Belong to You" (based on the Heidelberg Catechism), "Holy Holy", and "Hearts of Fire".
 The album features the songwriting skills of Brown and Debbie Bannister, Amy Grant, Gary Chapman, Michael W. Smith, as well as others.
 The music is a blend of contemporary pop, synthpop, and gospel music.
 Heart and Soul climbed to the top 10 on the Billboard Top Christian Albums chart.